weldeondotwav/wails-blackjack/README.md

 1. Run `npm install` in the project root directory.
 2. Also run `npm install` in the `./frontend` directory
 3. Run `npm run dev` in the project root directory. to spin up the live dev environment.
-    - This starts a Tailwind watcher to auto-compile the css, and the wails dev server.
+    - This starts a Tailwind watcher to auto-compile `style.css`, and the wails dev server.
 ## Build Locally

 To build a redistributable, production mode package, use `wails build` from the project root directory.